jav-ed/phd_Thesis_Writing/3_Code/5_Layout/3_Page_Header.typ

       }
-      // ideally the current page should have no headers at all. however, this is unfortunately not true. we have two scenarios

-      // 1) no header at current page --> thus, the header needs to be obatained from the before section
+      // current page has no header at all. thus, the header needs to be obatained from the before section
-      // from the previous page get the last section, which could be anything [lvl >= 1]. so, we also take chapters from the previous page
+      // from the previous page get the last section, which could be anything [lvl >= 1]. so, we also take chapters from the previous page else{

-      // 2) header is there but, it is in the befores.last() element else{

           if elems_before.len() > 0 {